DOI-ONRR/doi-extractives-data/_explore/economic-impact/jobs.md

     </tr>
   </table>

-  <p>Furthermore, the BEA regional directorate calculates an additional measure of the number of self-employed people working in extractive industries.
-The BEA regional directorate’s numbers capture sole proprietors, unincorporated partnerships, and incorporated small businesses and partnerships—a broader measure than the BEA national directorate’s count.
+  <p>The BEA regional directorate calculates an additional measure of the number of self-employed people working in extractive industries–sole proprietors, unincorporated partnerships, and incorporated small businesses and partnerships.
 The BEA’s regional directorate also uses a different methodology and different underlying data sources than the national directorate, which result in some double counting.
 Using the regional BEA data, the number of sole proprietors and partners receiving income from and working in the extractive industries was roughly <a href="http://www.bea.gov/itable/iTable.cfm?ReqID=70&step=1#reqid=70&step=1&isuri=1&7022=4&7023=0&7024=naics&7033=-1&7025=0&7026=00000&7027=2013&7001=44&7028=-1&7031=0&7040=-1&7083=levels&7029=30&7090=70">799,000 people in 2013</a>.</p>

   <h3>Sole proprietors and partners by industry in 2013</h3>